 An attempt by the Americans to cause a volcano to re-erupt ended in failure.
 In 1942, the Tavorvur Volcano on Matupi Island, Rabaul, erupted and caused great concern for the Japanese occupation troops.
 To cause greater concern, the Americans purchased from the British Government two 'earthquake' bombs of the type invented by Barnes Wallis for the Ruhr Dams raid.
 The two bombs, together with a number of 2000 pounders, were dropped on the gaping mouth of the still smoking volcano.
 Both bombs missed the target and buried themselves in the sand near the end of the runway on the nearby Lukunai airstrip.
 In 1970, the two bombs were discovered unexploded.
 The Australian Navy was informed and the bombs were detonated.

 DIFFICULT NEPHEW LIQUIDATED

-Heinrich Himmler, Chief of the SS, had his nephew, SS 1st Lieutenant Hans Himmler, demoted and sentenced to death for revealing SS secrets while drunk.
+Heinrich Himmler, the notorious Chief of the SS, had his nephew, SS 1st Lieutenant Hans Himmler, demoted and sentenced to death for revealing SS secrets while drunk.
 The sentence was commuted and he was sent to the front as a parachutist.
 He was again charged with making derogatory remarks about the regime and sent to the Dachau concentration camp near Munich where he was finally 'liquidated' as a homosexual.

 CHANNEL DASH (February 11-13, 1942)